 When your teen is acting out in normal adolescent behavior, it can be hard to know how to respond.
 Your teen is no longer a child, but they are not yet an adult.
-To keep your teenager’s behavior from worsening, you will want to:
+To keep your daughter’s behavior from worsening, you will want to:

 - Establish clear expectations that are fair and reasonable—and stick to them

 - Start with small freedoms before offering larger opportunities to prove responsibility

 - Encourage expression of feelings through talking or writing

 - Support special talents (sports, acting, music, art, dance) that provide purpose

 - Set curfews and check-ins frequently as a safety protocol

 - Respect private space as much as possible (but not if you are concerned about safety)